-Over two thousand outings each year are conducted under the sponsorship of the Angeles Chapter and its entities, far more than those of any other Sierra Club chapter.
+In a typical year, the Angeles Chapter and its entities conduct over two thousand outings each year, far more than those of any other Sierra Club chapter.
 This program is the result of the work of hundreds of volunteers under a chapter organizational structure, which is specially designed to encourage enjoyable, efficient, and safe outings at all levels.

-Chapter outings are conceived, planned, and executed by outing leaders associated with the regional groups, special activity sections, activity committees, and training committees.
+Chapter outings are conceived, planned, and executed by volunteer outing leaders associated with the regional groups, special activity sections, activity committees, and training committees.

 The management committees of the sponsoring groups, sections, and committees (GSC) are responsible for all aspects of their trips (e.g., planning, leaders' qualifications, and outing procedures).
 Each GSC may have its own outings policies and procedures, which must comply with the chapter Safety Policy and be approved by the Chapter Safety Committee.

-Chapter GSCs sponsor regularly-scheduled conditioning hikes, urban walks, hikes to peaks or lakes, alongside rivers upstream and down, in canyons and valleys.
-Backpacking is a primary offering of several entities that bring groups to local mountains, deserts, the Sierra

-Nevada, national parks in California and around the country.
+Chapter Groups, Sections and Committees (GSCs) sponsor regularly scheduled conditioning hikes, urban walks, hikes to peaks or lakes, alongside rivers upstream and down, in canyons and valleys.
+Backpacking is a primary offering of several entities that bring groups to local mountains, deserts, the Sierra Nevada, national parks in California and around the country.
 Trips can have a purpose such as trail maintenance, environmental activism or education, or community support.
 A few GSCs are allowed to lead mountaineering trips (see Chapters 1 and 3).
 Training events and the Advanced Mountaineering Program are sponsored by LTC; and the Wilderness Travel Committee sponsors the Wilderness Travel Course.

 While most trips are by foot, some are on bikes, some by kayak, on skis or snowshoes.
-The Chapter also sponsors Travel Adventures - fundraising trips to Alaska, Hawaii and to several US destinations, along with select international trips.
+The Chapter also sponsors Travel Adventures fundraising trips to Alaska, Hawaii and to several US destinations, along with select international trips.

-Outings Chairs
+About Angeles Chapter Outings Chairs

 The Angeles Chapter outings program depends on rated leaders, eager participants and - just as important -- Outings Chairs (OCs).
-OCs help their Group, Section or Committee or Task Force (GSC) plan, schedule, review and publish outings.
+OCs help their Group, Section, Committee or Task Force (GSC) plan, schedule, review and publish outings.
 OCs assist leaders in keeping their status current and guide new leaders through the provisional process.
 They maintain sign-in sheets and are familiar with Club rules, including the Rules of Conduct and safety policies.
 OCs can also help foster a welcoming environment and set a positive tone for their entity's outings.
-Periodic review of the LRB, use of the databases are all part of the OCs tasks.
+Periodic review of this Leaders Reference Book (LRB), updating knowledge on the databases are all part of the OCs tasks.